 Let's take a closer look at these 3 below.

 1) Inheritance tax (IHT): The most organised approach, when it comes to leaving an inheritance, is to try and pay the inheritance tax dues before one’s passing.
-Few are aware that this is even an option; however, this can significantly ameliorate the process for loved ones.
+Few are aware that this is even an option; however, this can significantly ease the process for loved ones.

 Inheritance tax is a fee that has to be paid to the government if you are planning to leave a property to somebody else as an inheritance.